andyzhouty/Flog/README.md

 flask run
 ```

-Or, if you prefer to use pipenv, then:
+Or if you prefer to use pipenv, then:
-(Note that I use [Aliyun Mirror for PyPI](https://mirrors.aliyun.com) in Pipfile to improve the download speed in China, if you don't live in China, use the traditional pip+requirements.txt instead)

 ```shell
 # clone the project and change to that directory